Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications: Some Applications of Our Methods

 \subsection{Incorporating Observational and Interventional Data Efficiently}

-As we discussed in detail above, when dealing with purely observational data, a DAG is only identifiable up to its MEC~\citep{Andersson1997}, which often makes it impossible to discover the unique structure.
+As discussed above, when dealing with purely observational data, a DAG is only identifiable up to its MEC~\citep{Andersson1997}, which often makes it impossible to discover the unique structure.
 In some cases, however, additional experimental (also called interventional) data may be available or can be produced, in order to resolve the ambiguities.
 There is a large body of work in the field addressing this problem of estimating and explaining a causal structure from both observational \emph{and} interventional data.
-Analogously to the observational case, all DAGs which satisfy the conditional independencies in both observational and interventional data form an equivalence class represented by a so-called \emph{interventional essential graph}.
+Analogously to the observational case, all DAGs which satisfy the conditional independencies in both observational and interventional data form an equivalence class represented by an \emph{interventional essential graph}.
 This graph (as the CPDAG for MECs) is formed by taking the union of the DAGs in this class.
-To present our results in this section, we define the concept more formally.
+In the following, we define the concept more formally.

 Let $D=(V,E)$ be a DAG and $f$ be Markov to $D$.
-For a set of targets $I \subseteq V$, an intervention with perturbation targets $i\in I$ models the effect of replacing the observational distribution $f(x_i \mid \textit{Pa}_{i}(D))$ by $f^I(x_i)$ for all $i\in I$.
+For a set of targets $I \subseteq V$, an intervention with perturbation targets $i\in I$ models the effect of replacing the observational distribution $f(x_i \mid \textit{pa}_{i}(D))$ by $f^I(x_i)$ for all $i\in I$.
 The intervention graph of $D$ is the DAG $D^I=(V, E^I)$, where $E^I =\{ u \to v \in E \mid v\not\in I\}$.
 Given a family of targets $\cI \subseteq 2^V$ the pair $(f, \{f^{I}\}_{I \in \cI})$ is $\cI$-Markov to $D$ if $f$ is Markov to $D$ and for all $I\in \cI$ the interventional distribution $f^I$ factors as